fedllanes/ushuaia213/README.md

 * Graduated as a telecommunications engineer in 2019.
 * Got a scolarship to finish my studies in France, where I spent six months working on some machine learning projects and my thesis.
 * Currently doing a masters degree in Madrid (Big Data)
+* I have certified a C2 level in english and a B2 level in french.

 ## Online courses I've taken.